unraveldata-org/unravel-terraform-scripts/saas/bigquery/README.md

 ```

 ## Setting Up Unravel BigQuery Integration
 Unravel requires few permissions to access Bigquery API/Logs from the GCP projects to generate insights.
-These project can be classified in to 2 based on the charecterestics.
+These projects can be classified into 2 based on the characteristics.

 1. Monitoring Project(s): These are where BigQuery jobs run and need to be integrated with Unravel.
 Most of your projects likely fall into this category.